Skip to main content

 Published

-Shopify Scripts Deprecation: The Migration Checklist for Plus Merchants Before June 30
+Shopify Scripts Deprecation: The Migration Checklist for Plus Merchants after the June 30, 2026 deprecation

 This guide is a checklist, not an explainer.
-It walks through the inventory, rebuild, and cutover steps your team needs to complete before April.
-If you want the technical background on the replacement system — Wasm runtime, language support, the seven Function types — read the companion piece, Shopify Functions Explained.
+It walks through the inventory, rebuild, and cutover steps your team needs to complete when validating or rebuilding inherited logic.
+If you want the technical background on the replacement system, Wasm runtime, language support, the seven Function types, read the companion piece, Shopify Functions Explained.
 This article assumes you already know you have to migrate and just need the order of operations.

 The Technical Infrastructure Shift